Right now only, you can buy the course for a 10% discount.

 What does Big Data and Analytics Mean?

 Big data is a complex set of large amounts of data (structured and unstructured) that can only be sorted and analyzed by applying new technologies.
 Today, traditional ways to quickly analyze and identify problems will no longer work.
-New technologies, where complex calculations are applied, collect exponentially growing data from different sources to perform risk assessment almost instantly, quickly identify trends, correlations, and anomalies in transactions, and create a report based on them.
+New technologies, where complex calculations are applied, collect exponentially growing data from different sources to perform data analytics risk assessments almost instantly, quickly identify trends, correlations, and anomalies in transactions, and create a report based on them.

 It is in the financial sector that illegal activities are very dynamic and difficult to control because of the ever-increasing transaction volumes, innovative ways to launder money using digital currencies, and the increasing complexity of fraudulent schemes.